andraugust/andraugust.github.io/fmow.md

 <center>Above: Validation accuracy for various training set sizes.
 Using half of the training set decreases accuracy by only about 5%.</center>
 <br />
 ## Spatial Context is Important
-One of the issues with fMoW bounding boxes is that they don't contain much spatial context.
+One of the issues with FMoW bounding boxes is that they don't contain much spatial context.
 For example, `airport_terminal` often excludes airplanes and `lighthouse` often excludes water, as shown below, but these are important distinguishing features.

 <center><img src="fmow/context.png" width="120%" height="120%"></center>
 <center>Above: Misclassifications when distinguishing context is excluded from bounding boxes.</center>